SHAHMIRALI/TutorMe/deliverables/iteration-01.plan.md

 #### Artifacts

-We will make a list of all features (in point form) that will be implemented for the project.
+We will make a list of tasks (in point form) that will be implemented for the project.
 We will evaluate the length for the features and divide the tasks between the members based on the evaluated time needed for the features.
 We will prioritize tasks that we consider to be fundamental for the functioning of the application, and the most important features such as streaming room functionalities and the ability for searching for available streaming videos.
 Extra features such as special effects when clicking the app or some fancy functionalities will be considered lastly.

 ## Product

 #### Goals and tasks

-* Describe your goals for this iteration and the tasks that you will have to complete in order to achieve these goals.
-* Order the items from most to least important.
-* Feel free (but not obligated) to specify some/all tasks as user stories.

 **Goals:**

+- Finish researching the problems and refining the idea for the project
+- Make designs if necessary to present the project idea.
+- Research and decide the language that will be used for the implementation (e.g, java, html or C)

 **List of tasks:**

+- Propose an idea for the project.
+- Produce a visual design to the present the idea.

 #### Artifacts